Categories

 This category recognizes the use of infographics, visual design, photography, typography, etc to communicate a brand’s story to audiences.

-This recognizes the use or media—social, digital or traditional—to take advantage of breaking news or a cultural moment to amplify or increase engagement with corporate and/or brand messaging.
+The use or media—social, digital or traditional—to take advantage of a cultural moment to amplify corporate and/or brand messaging.

 Data and Analytics